 What’s more?
 Rhubarb is also packed with nutrients like vitamin C and vitamin K!

 Absolutely not, but it’s way faster when you do!

 There are endless preparations you can make in a pressure cooker in 30 mins or less, and the best part is, you don’t have to start preparing your meal hours in advance like you would with a slow cooker.

 No doubt this is one of the things Coco Morante had in mind when venturing into the Instant Pot world.
 Coco is a recipe developer who fell in love with the amazing possibilities it had to offer and launched a blog and a series of pressure cooker cookbooks, with her latest being entirely vegan!
 So, of course, we had to share with you a recipe from her latest book The Essential Vegan Instant Pot Cookbook since she is an Instant Pot eminence.

 We have a recipe for Instant Pot Lentil & Vegetable Soup that you should definitely try out.
-It’s super-easy to make and really delicious, especially on a cold night.
+It’s super easy to make and really delicious, especially on a cold night.
 But my favorite way to use a pressure cooker is simply to fast-cook staples ingredients, like rice, beans, lentils, potatoes, artichokes, and beyond.
 If you used to cook these foods using a pot on the stove, you’ll be amazed at how quickly they cook up in a pressure cooker.

-Reprinted with permission from The Essential Vegan Instant Pot Cookbook by Coco Morante, Copyright © 2019.
+Strawberry rhubarb compote recipe reprinted with permission from The Essential Vegan Instant Pot Cookbook by Coco Morante, Copyright © 2019.
 Published by Ten Speed Press, a division of Random Penguin House LLC.
 Photographs copyright © 2019 by Colin Price.
 Please note that this article contains Amazon affiliate links, and shopping through these links supports World of Vegan.